Cambridge Healthtech Institute’s 5th Annual

-Who should attend: Executives, Directors, Managers, Group Leaders and Senior Scientists from Pharma, Biotechs, Academia, Government and Healthcare Organizations working in fields such as Drug Discovery, Preclinical Research and Development, Molecular/Cell Biology, Biochemistry, Chemical Genomics/Biology, Structural Biology, Medicinal Chemistry, Pharmacology and Synthetic Chemistry.
+Who should attend: Executives, Directors, Managers, Researchers, and Scientists from Pharma, Biotechs, Academia, Government and Healthcare Organizations working in fields such as Oncology Drug Discovery, Research and Development, Molecular/Cell Biology, Biochemistry, Chemical Genomics/Biology, Structural Biology, Medicinal Chemistry, Pharmacology and Synthetic Chemistry.

 Topics may include, but are not limited to:

 Understanding HMTs and HDMs in Disease

 - Genetic Abnormalities of HMTs and HDMs in Disease

 - Technological Advances for Interrogating the Histone Methylation, Histone Methyltransferases and Demethylases in vivo

 - Strategies for Discovery and Development of Novel Chemical Matter, Including: High-Throughput Screening, Virtual Screening, Fragment/Structure-Based Design, Target Protein-Protein Interactions